cold-storage/hipq/README.md

 ### Batch Processing Algorithm

-So in order to be efficient and keep things simple we are going batch processing.
+So in order to be efficient and keep things simple we are batch processing.
 We will read and write all state to the database periodically in batches.

+This is all about keeping the state space as simple as possible and making sure db and in memory state don't get out of sync.

+As far as state goes for the in memory list of jobs, they can change from initial to running and from running to either error or final.
+We will never re-run jobs from the in memory list.
+Once a job in memory transitions to error or final, it must be saved to the db and removed from the list.
+It will only be run again when pulled back from db.

 We start with a list of 0 or more jobs in memory -- the current batch.
 Every x seconds we will do the following.

-1. Get list of all jobs whose time to run has come.
+1. Get list from the db of all jobs whose time to run has come and are not in the current batch.
 2. Apply the throttler (if any) to this list which results in zero or more new jobs to be run -- the new batch.
-3. Persist the current batch and the new batch to the database -- return list of not running jobs from that list.
+3. Defensive copy and persist the current batch to the database -- return list of not running jobs from current batch list.
-4. Remove jobs from the current batch that are in returned list of not running jobs.
+4. Remove jobs from the current batch that are in returned list of not running jobs and add new batch to current batch.
+5. Loop over the new batch and run each.

+Step 3 is a critical step.
+In step 3, we need to create a defensive copy of the jobs passed in.

+Here is where we apply retry handler -- to the defensive copy.
+The retry handler may change the state from error to final or it may leave the job in error state and possibly modify the scheduled time to run or job data so the job can be re-tried.
+Then we save the job.

+Once the jobs are persisted we return the list of jobs that were not running in the immutable copy.
+Now in step 4 we can safely remove jobs that were not running because we know their state will not have changed in the mean time.
+Any jobs that were running may have changed state, and that's fine we will persist them next time.

-5. Add the new batch to the current batch.
+Finally we add the new batch to the current and repeat all over.

+Things to notice about current batch.

+1. There may be jobs in the current batch that aren't running yet.

 ### PostgreSQL Pub-Sub